waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   An NPC has a clue for how to exit.
 (All NPCs spoken to, no clues)
     *   The 'Left Their Drink' object at (12, 1) is a switch.
 (Interaction failed)

 ## XI.
-Goldenrod Game Corner - Alternative Hypotheses (Post-Reflection)
-*   **Confirmation Bias Identified:** My search has exclusively tested for an 'A' button interaction.
-This is too narrow.
-*   **Hypothesis 2 (Movement Trigger):** The exit may be triggered by a specific movement pattern on the floor, not an interaction.
-Test: After exhausting 'A' presses, perform a serpentine walk over every single floor tile.
-*   **Hypothesis 3 (External Prerequisite):** The puzzle may be unsolvable without an item or event from outside.
-The POKEFAN_M mentioned losing his COIN CASE in the Goldenrod Underground.
-This is a strong lead.
-Test: If the in-room search fails, leave the Game Corner, find the COIN CASE, and then return to see if anything has changed.
-*   **Pivot Condition:** If the next 15 systematic search targets in the Game Corner fail to reveal the exit, I MUST pivot.
-The primary goal will become finding the COIN CASE in the Goldenrod Underground.

-## XII.
 Tool Development Log
 *   **`get_next_search_target` Tool (Implemented Turn 27096):** Consolidated the functionality of the `find_reachable_interactable_tiles` tool, the `find_checked_tiles` tool, and the `search_coordinator` agent into a single, efficient tool.
 This replaces the previous cumbersome 3-turn process for systematic searches.
 The older tools and agent have been deprecated and deleted.

-## XIV.
+## XII.
 Strategic Pivot: The Coin Case (Turn 27232)
 *   **Trigger:** Repeated dialogue from POKEFAN_M at (2, 9) confirms he lost his COIN CASE in the Goldenrod Underground.
 *   **Decision:** The systematic 'A' button search is proving fruitless.
 The COIN CASE is the strongest lead.
 Pivoting primary goal to acquiring it.
 *   **New Plan:** Exit Game Corner, go to Underground, find COIN CASE, then return.

-## XV.
+## XIII.
 Game Corner Puzzle - Post-Reflection Hypotheses
 *   **Hypothesis 1 (Play Trigger - FAILED):** Simply playing a game (slot machine or card flip) is the trigger to activate the exit warps.
 (Test: Played slots, lost, warp at (2, 13) remained inactive).
 *   **Primary Hypothesis (Winning Trigger):** It is not enough to simply *play* a game; I must achieve a *win* or a specific payout.
 *   **Alternative Hypothesis (Specific Game):** The trigger could be specific to either the slot machines OR the card flip game.
 If winning at slots fails, I must test the card flip game.